k-box/k-box/docs/administration/projects.md

 After inserting the project name, description and users, press the _Create Project_ to save your changes.

+> Project name must be unique within the user's managed projects

 ## <a id="prjDetails"></a>Project details

 This page shows project members and personalization options.